jensoncs/go-zero-to-hero/README.md

   ```
   **Note**: When your doing slice operation you dont need to output im the function, slice is refering to array and changes will directly happening to array.

+ ## Slice-Important

+ You can do slice on string.
+Because string is made up of runes, runes are made up of bytes, so string is made up of bytes, A string is a buch of bytes; a slice of bytes